ethereum/kzg-ceremony-specs/queue-strategy.md

 - optimal throughput of contributions
 - minimising occurrences of failed or missed contributions
 - simplicity of the API required
+- avoiding behaviour that could be interpreted as censorship

 The KZG ceremony will be high-profile, and is expected to attract large numbers of willing, eligible contributors.
 In past ceremonies we have seen interest concentrate in the periods following an announcement such as a tweet by a prominent community member.
 It is desirable to convert that interest into